symfony/symfony-docs/components/asset/introduction.rst

     echo $package->getUrl('/logo.png');
     // result: /somewhere/static/images/logo.png?v1

-When the request context is set (via an optional third argument), in addition to the configured base path (i.e. ``/static/images``), ``PathPackage`` also prepends the current request base URL.
-So, for example, if your entire site is hosted under the ``/somewhere`` directory in your web server root directory, then ``/somewhere/`` will be prefixed to all paths.
+Now that the request context is set, the ``PathPackage`` will prepend the current request base URL.
+So, for example, if your entire site is hosted under the ``/somewhere`` directory of your web server root directory and the configured base path is ``/static/images``, all paths will be prefixed with ``/somewhere/static/images``.

 .. _component-assets-cdn: